 - All General Education requirements as prescribed in this catalog must be met, except the writing and speaking proficiency courses within the major.

-- Formal application must be made to the chairperson of the Bethel University Department of Physics and Engineering
+- Formal application must be made to the chairperson of the Bethel University Department of Physics and Engineering.

 - All requirements for an engineering degree at a school of engineering must be completed.
+The bachelor of arts degree in engineering from Bethel University is not awarded until requirements for degrees from both universities have been met.

 ENR160 • Introduction to Engineering.
 3 Credits.